 Over the previous decade, there has also been rapid expansion and improvement in capability, systems and policy to develop and deliver public information and warnings.
-Today, messages are created and disseminated using systems that use a diversity of channels from sirens and radio, to websites and social media, community meetings, and targeted text messages.
+Today, messages are created and disseminated using a diversity of channels from sirens and radio, to websites and social media, community meetings, and targeted text messages.
 The role and capability of communities in shaping and sharing information and warnings during emergencies is also increasing, bringing shared responsibility for public safety to life.
+As technology improves our fire and emergency service agencies adapt and innovate to deliver new warning systems and products.
+While communities increasingly expect the provision of near 'real time' warnings, this is limited by technology failure during major disasters.
+An over reliance on this by communities can create greater risk.

 These are not insignificant shifts.
-A national, multihazard collaborative approach supported by a program of research assists agencies and public information practitioners to drive change.
+A national, multi-hazard collaborative approach supported by a program of research assists agencies and public information practitioners to drive change.

-Figure 1: A timeline of key events and changes in the warnings landscape in Australia and internationally 1989-2018
+Figure 1: A timeline of key events in the warnings landscape in Australia and internationally 1989-2021